 We advise you to take both options and see both sides of the island, plus island Pašman is just as amazing as island Ugljan - do not miss on that one if you're in the area!

 This is a lovely, lush island with a total of 22,82km2.
-It is located on the north of Zadar Archipelago, southeast from island Ist.
-It is similar to Ugljan island, full of pine trees, inhabited since Stone Age, but today far less populated than the bigger brother.
+It is located on the north of Zadar Archipelago, southeast of island Ist.
+It is similar to Ugljan island, full of pine trees, inhabited since the Stone Age, but today far less populated than the bigger brother.
 Its relief is characterized by two limestone ridges, separated other by the Zapuntel Field.
-On the southwest the island is really steep, but on the northeast the terrain is low with plenty of coves and bays.
+On the southwest, the island is really steep, but on the northeast, the terrain is low with plenty of coves and bays.

 There are three main villages on the island - Molat, Zapuntel and Brgunje -which developed around their small harbors.
-Main industries are farming, sheep breeding, fishing and tourism.
+The main industries are farming, sheep breeding, fishing and tourism.
 With only 200 residents Molat island is for those who seek peaceful and quiet vacation, but not by any means boring!